rish987/trackswitch-manuform/README.md

 Note that the code for cutting away at the walls using the plates to ensure a good fit may result in some strange geometry, such as very thin tapering walls and odd small protrusions.
-If you do encounter these, it should be okay to chip away at them with an X-Acto knife (AND SAFETY GOGGLES ON -- in case you didn't know, you should ALWAYS wear safety goggle when using an X-Acto knife in any context, that blade certainly can break!).
+If you do encounter these, it should be okay to chip away at them with an X-Acto knife (AND SAFETY GOGGLES ON -- in case you didn't know, you should ALWAYS wear safety goggles when using an X-Acto knife in any context, that blade certainly can break!).

 Put the plates on top of the walls, and press them together to make sure you can get a good fit with minimal gap between them (some gap is unavoidable).